swkWien/sessions/2022/gdcr/README.md

 If that sounds interesting to you, we are thrilled to have you join us!

-You find all details on our event page: https://swkwien.github.io/gdcr22/
+More details and registration via our event page: https://swkwien.github.io/gdcr22/

 Looking forward to seeing you there!